SudharakaP/MaximalCliques/README.md

 # MaximalCliques

 This repository implements algorithms to find [Maximal Cliques](https://en.wikipedia.org/wiki/Clique_problem) and [Closeness Centrality](https://en.wikipedia.org/wiki/Centrality#Closeness_centrality) of a social network graph.
-This project was done as part of the Capstone Project on Analyzing Social Network Data offered by the University of MaryLand in conjunction with Coursera.
+This project was done as part of the Capstone Project on Analyzing Social Network Data offered by the University of California, San Diego in conjunction with Coursera.

 https://www.coursera.org/learn/intermediate-programming-capstone